John Oswald (revolutionary): Early life

-Oswald in India
+India (1780–1783)

-During the voyage to India, he reportedly fought a duel with Colonel Norman Macleod.
-Although Oswald was not the instigator, they exchanged two shots without injury.
-Upon arriving in India, due to limited personal funds he did not dine with the officers' mess and instead subsisted on the standard rations issued to enlisted soldiers.
-Oswald served for the duration of the Second Anglo-Mysore War, which had effectively ended by 1783.
-While in India, he had begun to express doubts over both his military role there and colonialism.
+During the voyage to India, Oswald reportedly fought a duel with Colonel Norman Macleod.
+Although Oswald was not the instigator, the two men exchanged two shots without injury.

+After arriving in India, Oswald did not dine with the officers' mess because of limited personal funds and instead lived on the standard rations issued to enlisted soldiers.
+He served during the Second Anglo-Mysore War, which had effectively ended by 1783.
+While in India, he began to express doubts about his military role and about colonialism.

-These sentiments have been attributed to two primary reasons; the first was that due to Oswald's low social position and limited financial resources he was held in low regard by his fellow officers.
-The second was that Oswald had developed a strong appreciation for the local cultures he encountered in India, which "led him to critically reflect on the colonial enterprise", an unusual stance among contemporary Europeans.
-Through his contact with Indian cultures, Oswald was introduced to and adopted vegetarianism.
-All these reasons eventually led him to resign his officer's commission and leave the British army.
+Marguerite M. Regan attributes Oswald's changing views to his low social position among fellow officers and his appreciation of the local cultures he encountered in India, which she writes led him to reflect critically on colonialism.
+Through contact with Indian cultures, Oswald was introduced to vegetarianism and adopted it.
+He eventually resigned his commission and left the British Army.

-Return to Britain
+Return to Britain (1783–1790)

 Oswald returned overland to Britain in 1783.
 His first wife having died, he married Bathesheba Fagge Owen (bapt.
 1759) in 1784; they had a daughter, Jane, and an infant son.

-During the 1780s, Oswald moved to London and was active in its literary and political circles.
-He worked on the Political Herald and Review, under the pseudonym Ignotus, and co-published The British Mercury with James Ridgway, which featured illustrations by James Gillray and Thomas Rowlandson.
+During the 1780s, Oswald moved to London and was active in literary and political circles.
+He worked on the Political Herald and Review under the pseudonym Ignotus, and co-published The British Mercury with James Ridgway, which featured illustrations by James Gillray and Thomas Rowlandson.
 He also reported parliamentary debates for the London Gazetteer and took part in public lectures and debates, including at the Society of Free Debate in 1790.

-Writing under the pseudonym Sylvester Otway, he published both poetry and political pamphlets, including Review of the Constitution of Great Britain (1784), Ranae Comicae Evangelizantes (1786), Euphrosyne; or, An Ode to Beauty (1788), and The Cry of Nature (1791).
-By this time, he was associated with figures such as Thomas Paine, John Horne Tooke, and James Mackintosh, and was recognised for his revolutionary sympathies in both England and France.
+Writing under the pseudonym Sylvester Otway, he published poetry and political pamphlets, including Review of the Constitution of Great Britain (1784), Ranae Comicae Evangelizantes (1786), Euphrosyne; or, An Ode to Beauty (1788), and The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals (1791).
+By this time, he was associated with figures including Thomas Paine, John Horne Tooke, and James Mackintosh, and was known for his revolutionary sympathies in England and France.
 His 1793 work Constitution for the Universal Commonwealth was circulated alongside writings by Paine, Sieyès, and Mirabeau.